 Did you know personal vehicles are the #1 source of emissions in London, Ontario?
 Cycling is a great way for individuals and communities to reduce emissions and choose a healthy and sustainable mode of transportation.

 Cycling is an important part of the Western community!
-Coming in from along the Thames River, the Thames Valley Parkway connects with University Drive and creates a beautiful gateway onto Western's campus for cyclists.
+Coming in from along Deshkan Ziibing / Thames River, the Thames Valley Parkway (TVP) creates a beautiful gateway onto Western's campus for cyclists and active transportation users.
+The TVP extends both to the north and south of campus through parks with scenic views of the river.

 Western's Open Space Strategy describes the university's goals for sustainable transportation on campus.
 The strategy references several "Big Moves" that serve to turn the Vision and Principles into physical reality on campus, including the move to complete the bicycle network and establish a comprehensive network of safe bike routes.